 - Which behaviors harm one’s position in your particular organization’s culture

 Given how pervasive conflict is, it is essential that people have the skills to handle it effectively.
 By focusing specifically on this one topic, the Conflict Dynamics Profile assessment provides managers with in-depth feedback on their responses to conflict and how their behaviors impact others.

 Ready to find out how Conflict Competent you and your staff are?

 – The “How to Make Conflict Far Less Disruptive” Program

 The CDP assessment is an excellent stand-alone tool, especially when coupled with a personalized debriefing with Barry.
 But for those organizations wanting more than just that, LeadershipTraction offers a variety of CDP-related programs and classes to help employees ‘dig in’ deeper.

 “How to Make Conflict Far Less Disruptive” can be configured as a single 2-hour or half-day session or over the course of several weeks as an 8-hour, or 16-hour program – it all depends on how deep you want to go in helping your people deal more confidently and constructively with the conflict they face.

 Each program starts with the CDP and includes a personalized debriefing and one or more 1-on-1 check-ins with with the instructor – so attendees can share their personal experiences in applying the materials and fine-tune how best to put them to increasingly productive use.

 Learn more about the “How to Make Conflict Far Less Disruptive” program.

-Barry Zweibel is certified as a Master Trainer of the Conflict Dynamics Profile-Individual (CDP-I) self-assessment by the Center for Conflict Dynamics.
-As such, he is authorized to train, and certify, others in the use of the CDP-I.
+Barry Zweibel is a CDP-Certified Practitioner and Certified Master Trainer for the Conflict Dynamics Profile-Individual® (CDP-I) self-assessment.
+As such, the Center for Conflict Dynamics has authorized him to train and certify others to administer the CDP-I.